Antacids are medications that people can buy over the counter to help relieve heartburn and indigestion. They work by neutralizing stomach acid.

 Antacids differ from other types of medications that doctors may prescribe for excess acid symptoms.
 These

 Pregnant women should use antacids cautiously during pregnancy.
 They should avoid antacids containing sodium bicarbonate, which could affect the fetus.
-However, TUMS and other products containing calcium carbonate are safe to take during pregnancy.
+However, TUMS and other products containing calcium carbonate are

 Women who are pregnant should not take antacids containing aspirin.
 Anyone who is unsure what antacids to take should speak to their doctor.